Minimal Evaluation Period

 Give A Subscription Time To Perform

 Are you really interested in giving a subscription a fair trial?
-Potential subscribers should consider staying with a program for at least six months if at all possible (9 months is even better).
+Potential subscribers should consider staying with a program for at least six months if at all possible.
 We do NOT require this, but we strongly recommend it.
 Why?

 It is often the case that when a person pays a small monthly fee, he has little commitment and is anxious to "cut the cord" if he does not see immediate success.
 His emphasis is on staying with a program only as long as necessary to make a quick evaluation of how well a program performs.
-That seems reasonable, but there is a problem.
-He thinks he has adequately sampled something when he may not have been with it long enough to see it really perform.
+That is not unreasonable, but there is a problem.
+He may think he has adequately sampled something when he may not have been with it long enough to see how it normally performs.
 Here is an illustration.

 Our Strongest ETFs algorithm detects relative persistent strength.
-If you subscribe during a time when the market has little internal dispersion, there will be little differentiated performance for the algorithm to detect.
+All of the ETFs on the list have relatively high persistent strength.
+However, if the list is generated at a time when the market non-trending, there may be little differentiated performance for the algorithm to detect.
 The algorithms will still detect the strongest ETFs, but those ranked at the top of the list may not look very different from those that rank lower on the list.
-However, robust performance must exist for it to be detected.
-The danger is that when a person reviews the stocks at the top of a list, he might conclude that the algorithm does not do a good job of finding really strong stocks just because most of the stocks on the list do not seem to have noteworthy strength.
+Robust performance must exist for it to be detected.
+The danger is that when a person reviews the stocks at the top of a list, he might conclude that the algorithm does not do a good job of finding really strong stocks just because most of the stocks on the list do not seem to have exceptional strength.
 In fact, the algorithm has been looking for persistent strength when it does not exist.
 It therefore generates a list of the best it can find.
 The program could show no really strong ETFs during the period because there were none to be found.
-If an individual happens to subscribe during a time when there is little differentiated performance, he may conclude that the subscription provides him with few outstanding investment candidates.
+If an individual happens to subscribe during a time when there is little differentiated performance, he may conclude that the subscription provides him with few really outstanding investment candidates.
 He may be right, if there are none to report.
 However, it would be a major error to cancel a good program just because it does not deliver what is not there.
 The person should stay with the program long enough to see what it offers when conditions improve.
-Though dispersion patterns may be better in a rising market, they are not always so.
-It is possible for them to be better in a sideways market or even, at times, in a declining market.
-A person should not assume that because a market is rising that the dispersion pattern is good.
-Our point is that it takes time to get an accurate sense of what the algorithms can deliver.
-We have not measured the duration of dispersion patterns, but we have analyzed market trends.
-Some trends lasted a week or less and some lated a year or more.
+Our point is that it may take time to get an accurate sense of what the algorithms can deliver.
+We have not measured the duration of performance dispersion patterns, but we have analyzed market trends.
+In our anlysis, we found that some trends lasted a week or less and some lated a year or more.
 However, we have found that the average trend lasts about 6 months (6 months was the central tendency with variations generally ranging ± 3 months).
-It may be that a given dispersion pattern will have similar endurance.
-If so, that would suggest that a poor dispersion pattern could last for 9 months before changing to a better pattern.
+It may be that performance dispersion patterns have similar persistence.
 Hence, the suggestion in the first sentence of this page.
 We think that a person who is serious about investing should stay with a subscription long enough to get an accurate sense of its efficacy.
 We think a person is much more likely to discover the benefits of a subscription by staying with it for a reasonable length of time.
 Aso, it may take a little time to learn how to make the best use of a subscription.